uvaai/ml2/_schedules/1 Fall 2025/index.md

 students, namely **L0.11**, which provides enough space for all of you to work on campus full-time.

-Most on-campus activities, including the practical assistance, will generally be held in this room.
+Most on-campus activities, including practical assistance, will generally be held in this room.
 There are some exceptions with activities that do not fit in the room, like the group seminars and the exam.
 The schedule for these group seminars can be found on Datanose [here](https://datanose.nl/#course[136815])